 New Hampshire unemployment compensation extensions are only available during periods of high unemployment.
 The basic federal unemployment extended benefits program can cover up to an additional 13-week period.

-During extremely high unemployment periods, some states offer a voluntary program that can pay 7 additional weeks.
+During extremely high unemployment periods, some states offer a voluntary program that can pay for additional weeks.
 If a claimant were to qualify for both programs, the maximum amount of additional benefit weeks would amount to 20.
-Not all states are eligible at any given time.
+However, not all states are eligible at any given time, and an unemployed individual cannot apply for extended benefits at any time.

 Simply because a petitioner qualified for regular benefits does not mean he or she qualifies for extended benefits.

-An unemployed individual cannot apply for extended benefits at any time.
 This benefit can only be activated by the state and federal government, and claimants who may qualify will receive notice.
 Once notice is received, the claimant should follow instructions immediately in order to receive the unemployment benefits extension.

 New Hampshire Unemployment Resources

 Learn About Requesting an Unemployment Extension in New Hampshire

 How can I extend unemployment in NH?
 The New Hampshire commissioner will determine if the state will participate in federal unemployment extension activities by providing its citizens with further benefits.
 The unemployment extension period can last up to 12 weeks.

 In New Hampshire, unemployment rates equal or exceed 5 percent for a calculated time period.
 The United States Secretary of Labor determines these percentages, and the commissioner must adhere to them.
 The rate of unemployed insured individuals is determined by dividing the average weekly number of unemployed individuals by the most recent 13-week period.